vckyou/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## It doesn't matter how much you push the envelope.
+It will still be stationary.